 A series of transfers of ownership followed soon after.
-It is when most of the evolution and beautification of villa occurred.
+It is when most of the evolution and beautification of the villa occurred.
 A loggia, a secret passage, and more improvements were added to the site.
 The outcome of the changes was beautiful, and many people can testify too!

-Must-See Place #5: Villa Carlotta in Tremezzo
+5. Villa Carlotta in Tremezzo

-Villa Carlotta will let you experience a kind of Italian’s artistic, historical, and botanical heritage.
+Villa Carlotta will let you experience a kind of Italian artistic, historical, and botanical heritage.
 Inside and outside the main building, you’ll find a collection of artworks entailing the villa’s history and the story of its past owners.

 From the pictures, you might think that Villa Carlotta is just a “small” place only composed of one main building and a garden in front of it.
-But nope, it is slightly huge (70,000 square meters), and it could take you two to three hours to entirely explore the place.
+But nope, it is slightly massive (70,000 square meters), and it could take you two to three hours to entirely explore the place.